vianeyBE/CassBio.GWAS_Pipeline/README.md

 # Cassava Bioinformatics Platform: GWAS Pipeline 🧬

-A modular and reproducible pipeline for performing genome-wide association studies (GWAS) in Manihot esculenta (cassava), covering the complete analysis workflow from genotype quality control to the functional annotation of significant markers.
+A modular, scalable, and reproducible pipeline for Genome-Wide Association Studies (GWAS) in Manihot esculenta (cassava).
+This end-to-end workflow spans from genotype quality control and population structure analysis to GWAS modeling and functional annotation.

 This pipeline is designed to streamline complex GWAS analyses while ensuring flexibility and scalability for high-throughput plant breeding projects.
 Each module is independent and well-documented, enabling easy customization or integration into broader genomic workflows.

+**Highlights** ✨:
+- Modular design: Run individual components independently
+- Built for plant breeding: Tailored filters and annotation
+- Scalable: Snakemake-driven parallel execution
+- Compatible: GAPIT, EMMAX, TASSEL, PLINK, and more